CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123926131-4327c880-d994-11eb-81dd-c7b14d8e5f15.png">

 ## Introduction to data encryption compatible with Sensitive Data services

 Files uploaded to Sensitive Sensitive data services need to be encrypted.
-Once uploaded to CSC, encrypted data are accessible from each service component, while the original files are always encrypted: during data storage or analysis. **Data encryption does not require technical expertise**.
+Once uploaded to CSC, encrypted data are accessible from each service component.
+At the same time, the original files are always encrypted during data storage or analysis. **Data encryption does not require technical expertise**.

 We integrated the encryption **as an automated step in the SD Connect user interface**, specifically for files less than 100 GB.
 All the data uploaded using SD Connect are automatically encrypted with the Sensitive Data services public encryption key.
 However, you can choose different options to encrypt your data for analysis or sharing.